David Mazzoncini

 David Mazzoncini (born 16 October 1971) is a French former professional footballer who played as a defender and midfielder.

 Career

-Born in Bertrange, Mazzoncini played for Martigues, Le Havre, Cannes, Bastia, Changchun Yatai, Shenzhen, Las Palmas, Al-Sailiya, Orléans and Saint-Pryvé Saint-Hilaire.
+Born in Bertrange, Mazzoncini played for Martigues, Le Havre, Cannes, Bastia, Changchun Yatai, Shenzhen Ping An, Las Palmas, Al-Sailiya, Orléans and Saint-Pryvé Saint-Hilaire.

 He was critical of football in Qatar, describing players as being like "puppets" for the club's owners.

 He retired from football in 2011, with a "jubilee" match being played in his honour.

 During the 2022 FIFA World Cup. he was employed as the Logistics Manager for the France national football team in Doha.